Live Oak High School (Louisiana): Academics

 Live Oak High School features a technical-education curriculum and a college-preparatory curriculum with the option to partake in Advanced Placement (AP) Program.
 Students in the technical-education curriculum are required to complete a minimum of 23 academic units that include 4 in English, 4 in mathematics, 2 in science, 2 in social science, 1.5 in physical education, .5 in health, and 9 in their technical pathway.
 Students in the college-preparatory curriculum are required to complete a minimum of 24 academic units that include 4 in English, 2 in foreign language, 4 in mathematics, 4 in science, 4 in social science, 3 in electives, 1.5 in physical education, .5 in health, and 1 in the arts.

 The technical-education pathway requires students to travel to the Livingston Parish Literacy and Technical Center in Walker, Louisiana, and is shared by all of the high schools in Livingston Parish.
 As of 2019, Live Oak High School offers 23 AP courses for students to earn college credit.
 Included in the 23 AP courses are AP Seminar and AP Research that make up the AP Capstone Program.
 Live Oak was one of the first four high schools to pilot the program in Louisiana and allows high school students to engage in academic research in a field of their choosing.
 The only foreign language offering is Spanish.
 Students may also enroll concurrently at Southeastern Louisiana University.

 For the 2017–2018 school year, Live Oak High School earned an A grade under the Louisiana Department of Education more rigorous grading system with a School Performance Score (SPS) of 110.1.
 This score places Live Oak in the top 5 of high schools in the state of Louisiana.
 The school has a mean ACT score of 21.
 Furthermore, the school has a 95% graduation rate and 64% of its graduates go on to enroll in college.

-Extracurricular Activities
+Extracurricular activities

-Performing Arts
+Performing arts

-Live Oak High School has a band program that is open for all students.
-The band serves as a marching band during the fall semester playing at all home and away football games in addition to the school's basketball games.
+Live Oak High School has a band program which serves as a marching band during the fall semester playing at all home and away football games in addition to the school's basketball games.
 The marching band is nicknamed the "Krewe of Blue" to pay tribute to Louisiana's unique heritage and the school colors.
 In the spring, the band serves as a concert band that travels to a regional competition and hosts an annual spring concert.
-Live Oak also has a talented music and talented theater program that hosts small performances throughout the school year.
+Live Oak also has a music and theater program that hosts small performances throughout the school year.